demisto/content-docs/docs/concepts/demisto-sdk.md

 ```

 At the end of the validation a summery would appear with all the file paths and error codes that were encountered.

 The error codes serve two main functions:
 1. The first two letters are used to identify the type of the error encountered for example: `DO` is a Docker related error, `BC` is backwards compatibility related and `ST` is a yml/json structure error.
-    A full list of abbreviations can be found in the full validate documentation liked below.
+    A full list of abbreviations can be found in the full validate documentation linked below.
 2. The error code is used to ignore errors.
 To ignore an error go to the file's `.pack-ignore` file and input the following structure:
    ```buildoutcfg
     [file:file_name]